hzFishy/UnrealNotes/content/Unreal Engine/Miscs/Per User Developer Settings.md

-Thanks for Northstat for the example.
+Thanks for Northstar for the example.
 ```cpp
 UCLASS(Config = EditorPerProjectUserSettings, DefaultConfig) class UMyFrameworkLocalDevSettings : public UDeveloperSettings
 ```